 After upgrading, any driver packages that were previously added to the VMM library must be removed and added again to be correctly discovered.
 For more information about adding driver packages to the VMM library, see How to Add Driver Files to the VMM Library.

 After upgrading to a highly available VMM management server, we recommend that you relocate your VMM library to a highly available file server.
-For more information about VMM libraries, see Configuring the Library Overview.
+For more information about VMM libraries, see Configuring the VMM Library.

 After you have created a new VMM library, you will want to move the resources from the previous VMM library to the new VMM library.
 Here is the recommended method for moving various types of library resources:

 To move file-based resources, such as International Organization for Standardization (ISO) images, scripts, and virtual hard disks (VHDs), see How to Import and Export Physical Resources To and From the VMM Library.

 To move virtual machine templates, see Exporting and Importing Service Templates in VMM.

 To preserve the custom fields and properties of saved virtual machines in the previous VMM library, deploy the saved virtual machines to a host and then save the virtual machines to the new VMM library.

 Operating system and hardware profiles cannot be moved.
 These profiles will need to be recreated.